SoulInfernoDE/compile-kernel-from-source/README.md

 Can be used to address the anbox modules issue, explained in this thread: https://github.com/anbox/anbox-modules/issues/75#issuecomment-794079944

 Everything is work in progress ..
+(Should be working though as expected now..)

 # Explanation of the scripts:
 createscriptenv.sh